 Whenever I tell people I’m from Singapore, they always ask me “where’s your accent?”
 I’ve moved so much that I lost my Singlish accent a long time ago, but Singapore will forever be one of my favorite cities to eat and eat and eat.
 I have many fond childhood memories of family trips back to Singapore, where we would feast on all our favorite dishes.
 This recent trip back to Singapore was no different, except this was my first time in Singapore as a vegan.

-Much to my delight, there were plenty of veg-friendly, vegetarian, and fully vegan restaurants in Singapore!
+Much to my delight, there were plenty of vegan and vegetarian restaurants in Singapore!
 I didn’t have to miss out on my old favorites, like laksa and chicken rice, as there are delicious vegan versions of almost anything you can think of.
-To be honest, I barely made a dent in my list of vegan restaurants in Singapore even though it feels like I was feasting non-stop.
+To be honest, I barely made a dent in my list of vegan and vegan-friendly restaurants even though it feels like I was eating non-stop.
 I’m already looking forward to going back.

 Read on for my recap of what I ate in Singapore, from hawker center eats to plant-based fine dining, as well as everything in between.
 I’ve indicated my top must visit spots in case you’re just in Singapore for a couple days.
-If you found my list of vegetarian and vegan restaurants in Singapore helpful, please tag @waz.wu on Instagram.
+If you found my list of vegan and vegetarian restaurants in Singapore helpful, please tag @waz.wu on Instagram.
 I’d love to hear from you!

 No trip to Singapore is complete without a visit to the hawker center for Hainanese chicken rice.
 This is a quintessential Singaporean dish, with roasted and/or steamed chicken, seasoned rice (this is the most important part of the dish, not the chicken), pickled veggies, bok choy, winter melon soup, and condiments: ginger, chili, dark soy sauce.
 The owners of 33 Vegetarian sold chicken rice for many years, and after they went vegetarian, so did their hawker stall.
 33 Vegetarian had the longest line in the entire hawker center, but the line moved quickly.
 The “chicken” was tasty, especially the roasted version made of layers of bean curd, which has a nice, crispy skin.
 The rice was fragrant and oily, and the chili sauce was especially delicious.
 Don’t miss this vegan chicken rice set if you’re in Singapore.
 MUST VISIT.